Setting Detection Rules

 Severity of the detection rule

-Critical, High, Medium, Low
+Critical, High, Medium, or Low

 Incidents